seoklab/ldld/README.md

    - [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh)
      (for remote development<sup id="a3">[3](#f3)</sup>)

-   and also take a look at these optional, but useful extensions:
+   and also take a look at these optional but useful extensions:

    - For a powerful language server:
      [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance)